jorgenschaefer/elpy/docs/ide.rst

 .. command:: elpy-django-runserver
    :kbd: C-c C-x r

    Start the development server command, `runserver`.
 Default arguments are `127.0.0.1` for ip address and `8000` for port.
 These can be changed via ``elpy-django-server-ipaddr`` and ``elpy-django-server-port``.

+.. command:: elpy-django-shell

+   Start a shell that is pre-loaded with a Django environment.
+You can choose what shell you'd like such as shell_plus from the django_extensions module by editing `elpy-django-shell-command`.
+   Integration with other shells might work but for better experience default argument of "--plain" is passed.
+Calling function with prefix (C-u) will prompt for additional args.